DataIntellectTech/TorQ/docs/gettingstarted.md

 the directory are loaded.
 If a file is not in order.txt, it will still be loaded but after all the files listed in order.txt have been loaded.

-In additin to loading code form $KDBCODE, application specific code can be saved in a user defined folder with the same structure as above, and made visible to TorQ by setting the $KDBAPPCODE environment variable.
+In addition to loading code form $KDBCODE, application specific code can be saved in a user defined directory with the same structure as above, and made visible to TorQ by setting the $KDBAPPCODE environment variable.

 If this environment variable is set, TorQ will load codebase in the following order.